Jan-art/NudgeBuddy_CalTracker/NudgeBuddy/README.md

-# NudgeBuddyr
+# NudgeBuddy

-A new Flutter project.
+Nutrition App - Simple Calorie Tracker

-## Getting Started
+## Getting Started In Flutter

 This project is a starting point for a Flutter application.